There have been several people who have had their nozzle stuck in the heater block, and they just could not remove it.

 Other ways to Assist the Removal of Nozzle: This last step has worked for some people.
 You can use a blow torch to burn the remaining particles in the nozzle and use the filament to remove it and then repeat the twisting procedure.

-Moreover, if your printer gets clogged because of using ABS, in this case, you should use Acetone as it will dissolve the ABS away.
+Moreover, if your printer gets clogged because of using ABS, in this case, you can use Acetone as it will dissolve the ABS away.

 Ender 3 Nozzle Stuck – How to Fix